BYO-UPM/CUCO_Database/README.md

     and Applied Sciences, Harvard University, Cambridge, MA, 2010.
     Chapter 3.
 - **audios**: Raw audio data organized by type of surgery and audio said:
-  - control
+  - Contr
     - a, e, i, o, u, aeiou, a1, a2, a3, agua, braseo, concatenateread, dia, mesa, speech
-  - fess
+  - Fess
-  - septo
+  - Sept
-  - tonsil
+  - Tonsill
-- **clinical**: Contains clinical data recorded at each hospital visit (three times: pre-surgery, post-surgery, 3 months post-surgery).
+- **Clinical**: Contains clinical data recorded at each hospital visit (three times: pre-surgery, post-surgery, 3 months post-surgery).
-- **metadata**: Provides metadata for each patient in the database.
+- **Metadata**: Provides metadata for each patient in the database.
   - comments on the audio files
   - demographic data